-The Group considers annually whether there have been any indicators of impairment and then tests whether non-current assets, including investments in Joint Ventures and property, plant and equipment, have suffered any impairment, in accordance with the accounting policy stated in Note 1.
-The recoverable amounts of cash-generating units have
+The Group considers annually whether there has been any indicators of impairment and then tests whether non-current assets, including investments in joint ventures and property, plant and equipment, have suffered any impairment, in accordance with the accounting policy stated in Note 1.
+The recoverable amounts of cash-generating units have been determined based on value in use calculations or fair value less costs to sell.
+These calculations require the use of assumptions.
+Refer to Notes 10 and 13 for more details on the carrying amounts of non-current assets subject to impairment testing.